-1. The policy is significant in terms of its strategic importance;

-2. The community plan is a high level policy and is likely to generate further policies, strategies or actions that are relevant to the promotion of equality of opportunity.
+- 1. The policy is significant in terms of its strategic importance; - 2.
+The community plan is a high level policy and is likely to generate further policies, strategies or actions that are relevant to the promotion of equality of opportunity.

-The primary function of an EQIA is to determine the extent of any impact of a policy upon the section 75 categories and to determine if the impact is an adverse one.
-It will also be an opportunity to demonstrate likely positive outcomes of the plan and to seek ways to more effectively promote equality of opportunity and good relations.
+It was also recognised that the completion of an EQIA might have wider benefits, it is also an opportunity to demonstrate the likely positive outcomes of a policy and to seek ways to more effectively promote equality of opportunity and good relations.